 After World War II, as Americans migrated from the front porch to the back patio, barbecue became synonymous with any kind of outdoor cooking.
 Barbecue simply meant, and largely means today, a meal prepared out of doors, the food served at that meal, a cooking apparatus for its preparation, or a gathering to enjoy it.
 This gives us the accurate but distasteful ability to say that one attended a “barbecue to consume barbecue, barbecued on a barbecue.”
 We have tamed and contained the campfire, cleaned it up, and made it as reliable and predictable as our microwaves.
 Calling this barbecue, globally the most recognized definition, is again too broad.

-In the lexicon of the Southern United States, barbecue is typically defined as tough cuts of pork or beef, slow cooked at a low temperature in a smoky environment.
+In the lexicon of the Southern United States, barbecue is typically defined as tough cuts of pork or beef, slow-cooked at a low temperature in a smoky environment.
 Low, slow, and smoke are referred to as the three legs of traditional barbecue.
 This style of cooking and its flavor profile developed from multiple sources eventually joining together from divergent traditions to become the food that is ordered in restaurants around the world under the banner of barbecue.
 Finding a single recipe for barbecue is an impossibility since it is a culinary tradition, not a specific menu item, or even a collection of dishes.
 The stereotypical barbecue restaurant may serve brisket, pulled pork, pork ribs, and chicken, but here the similarities differ.
 Flavor profiles, sauces (or lack of), side dishes, and presentation will all vary based on the location and specific tradition being followed.

 Attempting to trace the root of the word barbecue is as problematic as trying to define its specific flavor.
 Most etymologists today agree that the origin of the word barbecue comes from barbacoa, as used in many of the Caribbean dialects (Taino in this case) meaning “sacred fire pit.”
 However, it can also be claimed that the Spanish word Barbacoa comes from the indigenous Haitian word, barbakoa, meaning a framework of sticks.
 Or it could have come from the Isthmus of Panama where the word was first recorded in print.
-Historian Andrew Warnes in his book Savage Barbecue, shows that throughout the Caribbean region the word barbacoa does in fact mean a structure of sticks producing a raised platform on which one could sleep, store grains above the ground, or cook.
+Historian Andrew Warnes in his book Savage Barbecue shows that throughout the Caribbean region the word barbacoa does in fact mean a structure of sticks producing a raised platform on which one could sleep, and store grains above the ground, or cook.
 Because this framework is wooden, it would have to be constructed in such a way that the fire didn’t get near enough to the sticks to cause the wood to combust.
 This would create a slow cooking method with a heavy dose of smoke (which also repelled insects), and might be one of the reasons why this method of cooking became connected with modern barbecue.
 But how does this differ from live fire cooking used around the world?

 Though largely disputed, one popular origin story includes the French term barbe-à-queue meaning from “beard to tale,“ and refers to a medieval European method for cooking a whole goat on a spit or wooden structure over a live fire.
 The Anglo contraction of barbe-à-queue is barbeque.
 Note the “e” in the middle of the word where barbacoa has an “a.”
 It should be noted that this origin has been too hastily dismissed, if for no other reason than that most dictionaries published in America and Europe during the 18th and 19th centuries listed it as the actual origin of the modern word barbecue.
 It is also important to note that barbecue has, for the last several centuries had spelling variants like bar-b-q, bar-be-que, bar-b-que, bar-b-cue, bar-be-cue, barbicue, or barbacue.